rsyncOSX/RsyncUI/README.md

 ## Dependencies

 RsyncUI is implemented by utilizing the SwiftUI and Combine declarative frameworks, and Swift 5.5.
-There are though three source code dependencies:
+There are though a few source code dependencies:

-- check for TCP connectivity by utilizing [SwiftSocket](https://github.com/swiftsocket/SwiftSocket), some functions require connections to remote servers
 - execute pre and post shell scripts by utilizing John Sundell´s [ShellOut](https://github.com/JohnSundell/ShellOut)
 - utilizing John Sundell´s [Files](https://github.com/JohnSundell/Files) for reading files and catalogs

-All three are available as source code and automatically included as part of building RsyncOSX.
+They are available as source code and automatically included as part of building RsyncOSX.
 There are also a couple of other sources from GitHub included as source code.
 Two of those are:

 - [ActivityIndicatorView](https://github.com/exyte/ActivityIndicatorView) - RsyncUI is using RotatingDotsIndicatorView
 - [AlertToast](https://github.com/elai950/AlertToast) - a better looking Alert for simple messages to the user